fpjohnston/TECO-64/doc/missing.md

 - -1000W - Ignored.
 - 0:W - Can be read or set, but is otherwise ignored.
 - :W - Equivalent to 0:W.
-- 1:W - Read or set the horizontal size of the user’s editing window.
+- 1:W - Read or set the horizontal size of the user’s editing display.
-- 2:W - Read or set the vertical size of the user’s editing window.
+- 2:W - Read or set the vertical size of the user’s editing display.
 - 3:W - Read or set SEEALL mode.
 This is currently not used, but may be added in a future release.
 - 4:W - Can be read or set, but is otherwise ignored.